lokal-profil/interoperable-specifications/docs/rules.md

 ><span id="ap13"></span> **Rule AP-13:** Shapes used for refinement or for variants MAY reside in other RDF Datasets as long as the dataset is pointed to via `owl:imports` AND there is either a `prof:isProfileOf` or a `inspec:variant` relation between the application profile resources.

-><span id="ap14"></span> **Rule AP-14:** All classes, properties and terminologies referred to via shapes should be explicitly indicated via the `inspec:reuses` or `inspec:introduces` properties from the "interoperable specification resource" (introduced in Rule INSPEC-1)
+><span id="ap14"></span> **Rule AP-14:** All classes and properties referred to via shapes SHOULD be explicitly indicated from the "interoperable specification resource" (introduced in Rule INSPEC-1).
+The indication should use `inspec:reuses` if the referred resource is part of a **reused** specification part (see Rule INSPEC-10), otherwise `inspec:introduces` should be used.

 ## Rules for diagrams - SVG-INSPEC